Travel Packing Checklist: What to Bring Backpacking

 We are big fans of going with the flow and not trying to plan or over cram too many things in while we’re traveling.
 However, if you only have a few weeks of travel a tight itinerary will allow you to see and experience as much as possible, but it can also make you feel rushed, frantic, and stressed.

 If you have some time we suggest a loose itinerary that consists of the destination you are going to and nothing more.
 Once you arrive ask around the hostel or locals what the best things to do and see are.
-You’ll be shocked that to learn the popular tourist spots are generally overrated and the best places are off the beaten path or only known to locals.
+You’ll be shocked to learn the popular tourist spots are generally overrated and the best places are off the beaten path or only known to locals.
 The best memories you’ll have are the ones when you decide to skip a popular tourist spot, like Stonehenge, to go to a local tavern and talk to a famous author who ends up taking you on a tour of the town that inspires him to write.

 Packing List: Essential Things You Need When Traveling